Bethlehem of Galilee: Arab village

 In 1517, the village was included in the Ottoman Empire, and in the 1596 tax-records it appeared as Bayt Lahm, located in the Nahiya of Tabariyya of the Liwa of Safad.
 The population was 27 households and two bachelors, all Muslim.
 They paid a tax rate of 25% on agricultural products, which included wheat, barley, cotton, vegetable and fruit gardens, occasional revenues, goats and beehives; a total of 1200 Akçe.

 In 1859, the British consul Rogers stated that the population was 110, and the tillage at sixteen feddans.

 In 1875 Victor Guérin visited and noted that Bethlehem was a small village, which had succeeded a town of the same name.
 He further noted the ruins of two buildings; one, completely destroyed, had been constructed of good cut stones; the entrance was at the south façade.
 He thought, from its orientation north and south, that it was a synagogue.
 The other building, which lay east and west, may have been a Christian church.
 On its site were seen a few shafts, four of which were still in situ and half covered up.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described it as "The ancient Bethlehem of Zebulon.
 A village principally built of adobe on high ground in the border of the wooded country.
 The nearest water is in Wady el Melek, on the north (Ras el 'Ain), and at the springs near Muwarah on the south."

 A population list from about 1887 showed that Kh.
 Beit Lahm had about 55 inhabitants, all Muslims.

 Templer village

-In 1906 Templers from the German Colony in Haifa established a colony in Galilee, naming it for the ancient city.
+In 1906 Templers from the German Colony in Haifa established a colony in Galilee, naming it for the ancient city of Bethlehem.